hove-io/navitia/documentation/rfc/line_sections.md

 # representation

-I think the easiest way to do show them would be as a classic pt_object
+I think the easiest way to show them would be as a classic pt_object
 ```javascript
 {
   "status":"active",